Bruno Mars: Impact

 Mars has been called a "pop icon" by The Philippine Star, Evansville Courier & Press, The Dickinson Press, and iHeartRadio.
 The Guardians Michael Cragg identified "the Bruno Mars strategy": a "songwriter turned popstar", writing and producing hit singles for other artists and later appearing with them – according to The New Yorker, overshadowing the lead artists on the songs.
 Amanda Petrusich of The New Yorker described Mars as "arguably one of the most instinctive and enthralling showmen of his generation".
 Fuse TV credited him with bringing the "funkalicious vibes of retro pop and R&B back to modern music" in 2017, and The Independents Roisin O'Connor later calling him the "king of retro crooning".
 In 2013, NPR Music writer Ann Powers called Mars "the most valuable pop historian" of the time.
 For BET in 2016, Damien Scott called Mars "the prince of pop music".
 In 2019, Margaret Farrell of Stereogum said that "Uptown Funk"'s success solidified Mars's "kingly pop stature".

 A 2018 Billboard article said that no male artist in pop music during the 2010s had had a longer success streak than Mars, and Slate considered him "the most consistent male pop star of the 2010s".
 In 2021, WBLS said that Mars "has been a dominant force in popular culture for more than a decade".
 Two years later, The Times ranked Mars thirteenth of the 20 best 21st-century vocalists.
 The New York Times and Toronto Star described "Uptown Funk" as one of the century's most recognizable pop songs.
 About Mars's Puerto Rican roots and ethnic labels, Remezcla said that he was "the first proud Latino artist to make it" to the "top of international pop culture" while not following the music industry's "cynical labels game" and being pigeonholed.
-His music and showmanship have inspired AJ Mitchell, Thomas Rhett, Dua Lipa, Benny Dayal, Rauw Alejandro, KiDi, Lee Brice, Shawn Mendes, Selena Gomez, and Meghan Trainor.
+His music and showmanship have inspired AJ Mitchell, Benny Dayal, Dua Lipa, KiDi, Lee Brice, Lucky Daye, Meghan Trainor, Rauw Alejandro, Selena Gomez, Shawn Mendes, Thomas Rhett, and Victoria Monét.

 Mars was named Billboards 2013 Artist of the Year, and was a 2016 NRJ Artist of Honor in recognition of his contribution to music.
 The singer received an Innovator Award at the 2017 iHeartRadio Music Awards and a Visionary Award at the 2017 Teen Choice Awards. iHeartRadio Canada listed Mars as one its "Icons of the Decade" in 2019, and Insider gave him an honorable mention on its 2010s list.
 In 2021, Billboard ranked Mars the third Top Artist of the 2010s and 14th on its list of Top Touring Artists of the 2010s.
 Three years later, he was ranked 20th on Billboard's Greatest Pop Stars' 21st-century list.
 Kyle Dines called Mars "one of the century's great writers, performers and hitmakers, who essentially arrived to early-'10s pop already on top of the world and has scarcely left his perch since."